September 20, 1973: The day Billie Jean King defeated Bobby Riggs in the famous “Battle of the Sexes”

-King came first on a Cleopatra‐style gold litter, while Riggs entered the stadium in a gold‐wheeled rickshaw, in a circus-style entrance that Laver would have heavily disapproved of.
-30,000 people were at the Astrodome, and the 90 million viewers were watching the match on television.
+King came first on a Cleopatra‐style gold dress while Riggs entered the stadium in a gold‐wheeled rickshaw in a circus-style entrance that Laver would have heavily disapproved of.
+30,000 people were at the Astrodome and 90 million viewers had tuned into the match on television.

 Although King was broken again in the beginning of the second set, it was now obvious that Riggs wasn’t physically fit to play several sets at that level of intensity.
 He dropped his baseline tactics and went for the net, but King passed him regularly without much trouble.
 The biggest tennis match in America’s history turned out to be one-sided, with the women’s world No 1 prevailing, 6-4, 6-3, 6-3.

 “She was too good,” commented Riggs, not as excited as he was at the end of his win against Court.
 “She played too well.
 She was playing well within herself, and I couldn’t get the most out of my game.
 It was over too quickly.”